Arianne Cerdeña

 Arianne Cerdeña (born March 11, 1962) is a Filipino ten-pin bowling player.
 She is best known for winning the first gold medal for the Philippines in the Summer Olympics; albeit in a demonstration event hence the medal won was not counted in the official medal tally.
 She won the medal at the 1988 Summer Olympics in Seoul, South Korea.

 She is elected to the Philippine Sports Hall of Fame in March 2021.

 Career

 Arianne Cerdeña debuted for the Philippine national team at the 1981 Southeast Asian Games.
-She won six gold medals overall in the regional games, including the single medal won by the Philippine bowling delegation in the 1999 edition in Brunei.
+She won six gold medals overall in the regional games, including the single gold medal won by the Philippine bowling delegation in the 1999 edition in Brunei.

 Cerdeña won a silver medal in Trios with Bong Coo and Lita de la Rosa in the quadrennial Fédération Internationale des Quilleurs FIQ World Championship now WTBA World Tenpin Bowling Championships in 1983 held in Caracas, Venezuela.